-STP works hand-and-hand with all divisions of the Department of Public Safety, including the Highway Patrol, the Bureau of Protective Services and the Immigration Enforcement Unit.
+STP works hand-and-hand with all divisions of the Department of Public Safety, including the Highway Patrol and the Bureau of Protective Services.
 In order to fulfill its mission of commercial motor vehicle safety, STP works in close partnership with the Federal Motor Carrier Safety Administration, Federal Highway Administration, other state and local law enforcement agencies.

 Tradition Meets Technology

 Our officers work throughout South Carolina’s 46 counties, patrolling all our highways and interstates for unsafe commercial motor vehicles and commercial drivers, as well as all unsafe vehicles to help protect the public daily.
 Through our many permanent scale facilities and all of our roadside enforcement efforts, STP conducts on average 48,000 inspections per year.
 Out of these enforcement efforts, more than 14,000 unsafe vehicles and drivers are removed from our roadways each year.

 Why become an STP Officer?

 If you are seeking employment in a fast paced, diverse environment, while working outdoors and interacting with the public, applying to be an STP officer could be one of the most rewarding decisions you will ever make.
 Other incentives include:

 Do you qualify?

 - At least 21 years of age before day one of Basic Training